 |1/4 cup firmly packed brown sugar|

-- In a large bowl, using a pastry blender or 2 knives, cut margarine into flour until crumbs form.
-Add yogurt; toss with a fork until dough can be gathered into a ball.
+- In a large bowl, add butter to flour and mix until crumbs form.
+Add yogurt and toss with a fork until dough can be gathered into a ball.
 Press into a disk.
 Wrap in plastic wrap and chill for 30 minutes.

-- Bake pie until crust is golden, about 50 to 60 minutes.
-Place on a wire rack and cool completely.
+- Place in oven and bake for 50-60 minutes, until crust is golden.
+Place on a wire rack and let cool completely.